marcopolo4k/vim-gbufs/README.md

 3. make a macro labelled `q` (eg `qq:%s/OLD/NEW/gENTERq`)
 4. `\gbufq` (or your own mapping) to run the macro on all the quickfix files

-Keep reading for a bunch of different workflows, this one seems the most universal, allowing many places to stop & inspect what you're doing.
+There's different workflows available, this one seems the most universal, allowing many places to stop & inspect what you're doing.

 # Installation